-When determining the independent status of a Director, the Board has considered the factors detailed in Box 2.3 of the ASX Principles and Recommendations and as detailed in Recommendation 2.3 above, the Board has determined, on an individual by individual basis, each of the current Directors designated as independent Directors in Recommendation 2.3 above (Ross Walker, Stephen Baldwin) satisfy all of the above criteria.
+When determining the independent status of a Director, the Board has considered the factors detailed in Box 2.3 of the ASX Principles and Recommendations and as detailed in Recommendation 2.3 above, the Board has determined, on an individual by individual basis, each of the current Directors designated as independent Directors in Recommendation 2.3 above (Stephen Baldwin, Angeleen Jenkins, Paul Scurrah and Ross Walker) satisfy all of the above criteria.
+The Non-executive Directors understand the benefits of conferring regularly with and without management present, and do so.
+The Board is also committed to ensuring that all Directors, whether independent or not, bring an independent judgment to bear on Board decisions.
+To facilitate this, the Board has agreed on a procedure for Directors to have access, in appropriate circumstances, to independent professional advice at the Company's expense.